Breaching Structure Handbook!

 The leaders of each entrance will then communicate with each other through radios if everyone is ready to breach “ Foxtrot set, Bravo set”

-When it comes down to who goes where it should go as followed at all times
+When it comes down to who goes where, it should go as followed at all time;

 SCO-19